Understanding What Kind of Wall You are Trying to Build

 You want to build a wall to enhance your outdoor living environment.
 The first step is to determine the structural needs of your wall.
-It is the structure that dictates your construction technique, what construction materials and tools you need, and, perhaps most importantly to your finished project, what wall products you can successfully use.
+It is the structure that dictates your construction technique, what construction materials and tools you need, and, perhaps most importantly to your finished project, what natural stone products you can successfully use to build the wall.
 The appearance of the finished wall will be determined by the wall material you choose.
 The issue of appearance, i.e., style, texture and color for your finished wall, will be covered in a separate article: Building a Wall Step 2: Look and Feel.

 There are three major types of wall structures: